moh3a/sacomi-sav/README.md

 ### Todo

-- create entries work. create jobs in parallel and products should be an autocomplete
+- style notifications toast
+- create the rest of the models

 ### Prerequisites